Bomoh: Background

 Shamanism in Southeast Asia can be traced to the region's prehistoric tribal people.
 The bomoh's original role was that of a healer and their expertise was first and foremost an in-depth knowledge of medicinal herbs and tajul muluk or Malay geomancy.
 This was supplemented by Sanskrit mantera (mantra) owing to the ancient Hindu-Buddhist influence in the region.
 Before European colonisation, bomoh - along with Buddhist monks and Hindu rishis - were often exempt from paying taxes, due to the fact that many of them had few material belongings.

 Modern era

-The bomoh's craft remained largely unchanged even after Islam became dominant until the Islamization in the 1970s and 80s.
-Bomoh were then seen as deviant from the Muslim faith because of their invocation of spirits and the potentially harmful black magic they were accused of practicing.
-This period saw a drastic decline in traditional herbalism and many fraudulent practitioners filled the void.
+The bomoh's craft retained large animist and Hindu elements from before the Malays' embrace of Islam even after Islam became dominant, but the acceptance of bomoh in Malay society greatly decreased during the Islamization in the 1970s and 80s.
+Bomoh were then seen as deviating from Islam because of their invocation of hantu and dewa-dewi and the potentially harmful black magic they were accused of practicing.
+This period saw a drastic decline in traditional herbalism, and many fraudulent practitioners filled the void.
 As a result, bomoh are today looked at with suspicion even though they are still commonly consulted for personal reasons.
-Many bomoh today have tried to adapt their practice in the context of modern Islam, such as reciting verses of the Quran or invoking the names of Allah, but this is viewed as shallow by conservative shamans.
+Many bomoh have adapted their practice in the context of modern Islam, such as reciting verses of the Quran or invoking the names of Allah, but this is viewed as shallow by conservative shamans.